FAQ

 • Signed indemnity agreement

-• Q: How long does it take to fill in all the paperwork for the bail process?
+• How long does it take to fill in all the paperwork for the bail process?

-• Q: What is the estimated duration or length of time does it take for a person to get out of jail?
+• What is the estimated duration or length of time it takes for a person to get out of jail?

-• Q: What are the responsibilities of a cosigner and a defendant?
+• What are the responsibilities of a co-signer and a defendant?

-• To make sure the defendant makes all appearances to court.
+• To make sure the defendant makes all appearances in court.

 • To make sure the premium is paid (if applicable).